Sonia López

-Sonia López (born January 11, 1946) is a Mexican singer in the tropical music, bolero and cumbia idioms and actress, popular in the 1960s for several hits.
-Known as "La Chamaca de Oro", she is best known for hits such as Corazón de Acero, El Ladrón, El Nido, Canela Pura, De México a La Habana, Mi caprichito, and her early work with Sonora Santanera.
-She is part of the last stage of the Golden Age of Mexican cinema.
+Asmindia Sonia López Valdés (born January 11, 1946) is a Mexican actress and singer, specialized in the genres of tropical music, bolero and cumbia, popular in the 1960s for several hits.
+Known as "La Chamaca de Oro", she was best known for hits such as Corazón de Acero, El Ladrón, El Nido, Canela Pura, De México a La Habana, Mi caprichito, and her early work with Sonora Santanera.
+She was part of the last stage of the Golden Age of Mexican cinema.

 Beginnings and successes with Sonora Santanera

 At the age of 15, Sonia recorded the album Sonora Santanera canta Sonia López (released, 1962) with Sonora Santanera.
 The album's success brought her fame very soon, especially because the material was an absolute success, where all the songs were on the popularity lists, such as: "El ladrón", "El nido", "Lo que más quisiera", "Pena negra", "Por un puño de oro" and others.
 It was necessary for her parents to sign permission for her to be able to act, since she was a minor.
 The following year she successfully launched her solo career, and managed to achieve high popularity ratings for some boleros, such as "Enemigos", "Castigo", "No me quieras tanto."
 This collaboration extended to the late 1960s with several records on Columbia.